MarcoMacedo29/tp02/README.md

 <a name="control"></a>
 ## __Controlos:__
-* Tecla W : Move a moto para cima.
+* Tecla W : Movimenta a moto para cima.
-* Tecla S : Move a moto para baixo.
+* Tecla S : Movimenta a moto para baixo.
-* Tecla A : Move a moto para a esquerda.
+* Tecla A : Movimenta a moto para a esquerda.
-* Tecla D : Move a moto para a direita.
+* Tecla D : Movimenta a moto para a direita.

 <a name="jogabilidade"></a>
 ## __Jogabilidade:__